Home fridge temperatures

 Figure 3: filling a fridge with drinks for a party can raise the temperature for the rest of the afternoon

 Keep it cold!

-Some activities including meal times, putting groceries away and parties can cause some fridges' temperature to stay above safe levels for long periods.
-So:
+Some activities including meal times, putting groceries away and parties can cause some fridges' temperature to stay above safe levels for long period so: